dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 Called "RANK" in ORANK output :numref:`table_ES_header_info_es_out_ORANK`

 The rank of an observation, compared to all members of an ensemble forecast, is a measure of dispersion of the forecasts (:ref:`Hamill, 2001 <Hamill-2001>`).
-When ensemble forecasts possesses the same amount of variability as the corresponding observations, then the rank of the observation will follow a discrete uniform distribution.
+When ensemble forecasts possess the same amount of variability as the corresponding observations, then the rank of the observation will follow a discrete uniform distribution.
 Thus, a rank histogram will be approximately flat.

 The rank histogram does not provide information about the accuracy of ensemble forecasts.
 Further, examination of "rank" only makes sense for ensembles of a fixed size.
 Thus, if ensemble members are occasionally unavailable, the rank histogram should not be used.
 The PIT may be used instead.